 For the people in the stands what seemed like a smooth operation was really a hectic race to be prepared for the show.
 “That’s part of what makes it so fun,” Ryden said, “the rush to get everything done before having to perform.”

-Eventually it was Rydens turn to walk, he had spent hours preparing and it was leading up to these 20 seconds of walking.
-Ryden said “The walk happened so quickly that I felt as if I had run across the stage.” he continued “I could see any faces in the crowd when I saw the giant light fixtures aimed at me” he described it finally as “all a blur”
+Eventually it was Ryden’s turn to walk, he had spent hours preparing and it was leading up to these 20 seconds of walking.
+He said, “The walk happened so quickly that I felt as if I had run across the stage” and continued, “I could see any faces in the crowd when I saw the giant light fixtures aimed at me.”
+He described it finally as “all a blur”.

 In a final statement Ryden told me that “It was a great experience and definitely gets you to push your boundaries and creativity.”